term-world/.github/profile/README.md

 #### `term-world`

-This curriculum focuses on civic participation, data transparency, and civil society.
+The `term-world` curriculum focuses on civic participation, data transparency, and civil society as vehicles for motivating student engagement with and understanding of responsibilities to a neighborly world.

 ## Acknowledgements